 Unfortunately, you can’t try out the live dealer blackjack tables for free.
 There is nothing to stop you watching these games in real-time to see how they work, though.

 When casinos do open, we can subsequently expect blackjack to play a central role in the table games lineup.
-The main questions will be; how favorable are the rules?
-And, which blackjack variations will be available?
+The main questions will then only be how favorable are the rules, and which blackjack variations will be available.